 Distribution Agreement.
-On June , 1996, RCI, Gartner's majority owned subsidiary in the business software education market, and J3 entered into an arrangement pursuant to which J3 will acquire certain of RCI's business software education market products so that J3 may integrate and combine RCI's products with its own products.
-On the same day, Gartner and J3 entered into a distribution agreement pursuant to which Gartner will distribute the combined and integrated RCI/J3 product.
-The distribution agreement between RCI and J3 may be terminated by either RCI or J3 in the event the Merger does not close by July 15, 1996; the distribution agreement between Gartner and J3 is subject to an identical termination provision.
+Gartner, J3 and RCI, Gartner's majority owned subsidiary in the business software education market, and J3 expect to enter into an arrangement pursuant to which J3 will acquire certain of RCI's business software education market products so that J3 may integrate and combine RCI's products with its own products.
+Gartner and J3 also expect to enter into a distribution agreement pursuant to which Gartner will distribute the combined and integrated RCI/J3 product.
+The distribution agreement between RCI and J3 would be terminable by either RCI or J3 in the event the Merger does not close by July 31, 1996; the distribution agreement between Gartner and J3 would be subject to an identical termination provision.